Two festively wrapped gifts for hikers.

 Excalibur Food Dehydrator

 Never say never.
 I swore I’d never backpack or camp, and now I do (and love) both.
 I swore I’d never start dehydrating my own meals, but I’ve started doing just that.
-I received this Excalibur dehydrator for Christmas 2020 and so far it works like a charm.
+This Excalibur dehydrator, which I received for Christmas 2020, works like a charm.
 I’m not that experienced yet; so far I’ve only dehydrated some fruit, veggies, pasta and yogurt.
 But I love it.

 Excalibur is a top name in dehydrators.
 I was afraid that if I tried a small, cheap version that wasn’t awesome from the start, I’d be discouraged.
 So I splurged on one of the better Excalibur models that comes with a timer and nine trays.
 It’s been super easy (and fun) to use, and I look forward to experimenting with many more foods in 2022.